babypotatotang/Developing-CurrentForecastIndex-for-ShippingIndustry/README.md

-# Developing-CurrentForecastIndex-for-ShippingIndustry
+# Nowcast the Shipping Industry Economy
-(2021~2022) Developing Current Forcast Index of the Shipping Industry applying News Data
+(2021~2022) Nowcast the Shipping Industry Economy using News Data
 _Update: 2022-04-28_

 ## **Index**